algbio/spl-IsoQuant/README.md

 `--resume`
     Resume a previously unfinished run.
 Output folder with previous run must be specified.
     Allowed options are `--threads` and `--debug`, other options cannot be changed.
-    IsoQuant will run from the beginning if the output folder does not contain the previous run.
+    Spl-IsoQuant will run from the beginning if the output folder does not contain the previous run.

 `--force`
     force to overwrite the folder with previous run.